 Extras

-- Tortillas (use corn tortillas if gluten free)
+- Tortillas use corn tortillas for gluten free

 Instructions

 - Make the slaw first so it has time to marinate and soften just a bit.
-Whisk all the wet ingredients together and pour them over the veggies in a medium bowl.
-Cover it and put it in the fridge.
+Whisk the lime juice, vinegar, maple syrup and salt together and pour them over the cabbage and carrots in a medium bowl.
+Toss well to mix.
+Cover the slaw and refrigerate.

-- Whisk together the coconut milk, zest and juice of 1 lime and ½ tsp salt in a wide shallow bowl, set aside.
+- Whisk together the coconut milk, zest and juice of 1 lime and ½ teaspoon salt in a wide shallow bowl, set aside.

-- Whisk together the panko, cornmeal, shredded coconut, smoked paprika, cumin, garlic powder, turmeric, ½ tsp salt and the pepper in another wide shallow bowl, set aside.
+- Whisk together the panko, cornmeal, shredded coconut, smoked paprika, cumin, garlic powder, turmeric, ½ teaspoon salt and the pepper in another wide shallow bowl, set aside.

-- Line a baking sheet with parchment paper and line up your breading station in this order: cauliflower, wet batter, dry breading, baking sheet.
+- Line up your breading station in this order: cauliflower, wet batter, dry breading, prepared baking sheet.

 - Take a slice of the cauliflower and place it in the coconut milk batter, flipping it over to make sure all sides are covered.
-Next, place that piece of cauliflower in the dry breading mix, pressing it down and flipping it over to make sure it's coated evenly on both sides.
-The breading should stick easily and not fall off.
-Transfer your breaded piece of cauliflower to the lined baking sheet.
+Next, place that slice of cauliflower in the dry breading mix, pressing it down and flipping it over to make sure it's coated evenly on all sides.
+Transfer your breaded slice of cauliflower to the lined baking sheet.
 Repeat with all remaining slices of cauliflower.
-My medium sized cauliflower filled up one baking sheet perfectly!
+Do not overcrowd the pan.
+Make sure to leave space between each slice of cauliflower.
+Use two pans if needed.

-- Bake the breaded cauliflower for 25-30 minutes, flipping each piece over after 15 minutes, until both sides are golden brown and crispy.
+- Bake the breaded cauliflower for 25 to 30 minutes, flipping each piece over after 15 minutes, until both sides are golden brown and crispy.

 - To assemble the tacos, place a tortilla on a plate, top with a bit of the slaw, a piece or two of the crispy breaded cauliflower and top with a big dollop of tangy tartar sauce.
 Garnish with an extra squeeze of lime or dash of sriracha.